SHE Psychotherapy

 What Is Trauma?

-Trauma refers to experiences that overwhelm the nervous system and exceed the brain’s ability to cope or make sense of what is happening.
-Trauma is not defined solely by the event itself, but by how the experience is processed and held in the mind and body.
+Trauma refers to experiences that overwhelm the nervous system and exceed the brain’s ability to cope with or make sense of what is happening.

-Trauma can occur following a single, sudden event, or through ongoing exposure to stress, harm, or neglect over time.
-Common forms of trauma include:
+Trauma may occur after a single bad event, or through ongoing exposure to extreme stress, emotional abuse, physical harm, or neglect over time.

-• Developmental or complex trauma, often related to early relational experiences with family members or caregivers, attachment wounds, or chronic stress
+• Developmental or complex trauma, often connected to early relationships with caregivers, attachment wounds, or chronic stress during childhood

-• Ongoing or systemic trauma, including racial, historical, intergenerational, or systemic oppression
+• Ongoing or systemic trauma, including experiences related to racial, historical, intergenerational, or systemic oppression

-Each person’s experience of trauma is unique, shaped by their history, supports, and internal resources.
+Each person’s experience of trauma is unique.
+How trauma affects someone can depend on many factors, including personal history, available supports, and internal resources.

 Signs Trauma May Be Affecting You